 Amici administer voter registration procedures to maintain accurate rolls to protect election integrity.
-States, through the power vested in them by the United States Constitution, have promulgated election codes to regulate voter registration processes with respect to both federal and state elections.
-Only Congress may make or alter such election codes.
+States, through the power invested to them by the United States Constitution, have promulgated election codes to regulate voter registration processes with respect to both federal and state elections.
+Only the Congress may at any time by law make or alter such election codes.
 Executive Order No. 14019 directs federal agencies to promote voter registration with the support of third-party entities through the use of unappropriated federal resources.
 Executive Order 14019 violates the Elections Clause of the Constitution and the authority granted to the states as set forth in the National Voter Registration Act.

-Amici have general supervision of voter registration procedures and practices over agencies and locations providing services in their respective states.
-Insofar as they are charged with protecting the reliability of the electoral process, amici beseech the Court to rule on the underlying merits and set aside Executive Order 14019 thereby finding it unconstitutional and enjoining any efforts to enforce said Order.
+Amici have general supervision of voter registration procedures and practices at agencies and locations providing services in their respective states.
+Insofar as they are charged with protecting the reliability of the electoral process, amici beseech the Court to exercise its discretion to rule on the underlying merits and set aside Executive Order 14019 thereby finding it unconstitutional and enjoining any efforts to enforce said Order.